NVIDIA/NVFlare/docs/programming_guide/provisioning_system.rst

-            resources.json - used by main and job process (on client) privacy.json - used by job process only authorization.json - used by main process only Scripts
-            Scripts for installing the "startup" and "site" properly Readme.txt: describe how to use scripts to install startup and site; how to manage content in the "site" folder
+            resources.json - used by main and job process (on client) privacy.json - used by job process only authorization.json - used by main process only Readme.txt: describe how to use scripts to install startup and site; how to manage content in the "site" folder

-The installation kit is encoded to a password-protected zip file.

 Changes to Startup Kit Content